Antoinette Frank: Police career

-Antoinette Frank applied to the New Orleans Police Department (NOPD) in early 1993.
+On April 30, 1991, Frank applied with the New Orleans Police Department for the first time, but failed a psychological examination, which concluded that Frank had a tendency to lie and overexaggerate her skills and background.
+However, she was granted entry into the police academy after a psychiatrist hired by Frank gave a more favorable evaluation.
+In June 1992, she moved into a house in New Orleans with her father Adam.
+While at the academy, Frank's father reported his daughter missing after he found a note in which Frank voiced self-hatred and described herself as "doomed since the day I was born".
+She returned shortly after and was hired by the NOPD in February 1993.
+She presented two letters of recommendation, one supposedly by then-mayor Sidney Barthelemy, who denied signing the letter.
+Frank's father disappeared in June or August 1993.

 According to author Chuck Hustmyre, Frank was caught lying on several sections of her employment application and failed two standard psychiatric evaluations, with psychiatrist Philip Scurria advising against her hiring.
 Despite this, Frank got a second chance to apply.
 The NOPD was chronically short-handed; at the time, its officers were paid less than in similarly sized cities, it was losing officers faster than they could be replaced, and the ranks had been decimated by several arrests for murder and drug activity.
 Many potential applicants were shut out due to a requirement that all officers be residents of New Orleans - a requirement that was only changed in 2014.
 NOPD officials also thought having more African-Americans like Frank on the force would ease longstanding racial tensions in the majority-black city.
 She was hired on February 7, 1993, and graduated from the police academy on February 28.

 Although Frank graduated near the top of her academy class, her tenure with the NOPD left much to be desired.
 Her fellow officers thought she was rather shy, had no idea what police work really entailed and lacked the decisiveness to be a good officer.
 At times, they thought Frank veered into irrational behavior.
 As early as August 1993, Frank's superiors wanted to send her back to the academy for further training.
 She frequently had to go through supervisory review.
 On occasion, though, she did distinguish herself, winning "Officer of the Month" awards from the local Kiwanis Club for her work in the community.